desmos-labs/desmos/docs/validators/common-problems.md

 In order to solve this problem, there are two alternative way:

-1. Use a seed node instead of a persistent peer;
+1. use a seed node instead of a persistent peer, **OR**
-2. **OR**, use different persistent peers.
+2. use different persistent peers.

 ### Using a seed node
 Seed nodes are a particular type of nodes that provide every validator with a set of peers to connect with, based on the current network status.
 What will happen when you use seed nodes is the following: